Texts in English

 Love in pieces

-The couple walked down the illuminated pavement by the light from the windows stores.
-The elegant street was an invitation for a relaxing walk and for people to admire clothes and objects, pointing their fingers at them as if they have been looking for a subject for a conversation to spend time.
+The couple walked down the pavement illuminated by the light from the store windows.
+The elegant street was an invitation for a relaxing walk and an opportunity for people to admire clothes and objects, pointing their fingers at them as if they were looking for subjects for a conversation to spend time.

 When I lifted my head away from the illuminated screen, the first thing that I saw was a pretty couple walking.
 They walked hand in hand and touched their bodies lightly as if they felt their temperature higher, their suavity, involved in a chemistry coming from two souls who get attracted.

-Ok, in fact, the reason of my attraction it was not a couple walking but two young women embraced and sometimes kissed without exaggeration.
+Ok, the reason for my attraction was not a couple walking, but two young women embraced and sometimes kissed without exaggeration.

 I smiled.
-I smiled like an observer who wasn’t used to seeing them, homosexual people showing their love in the streets, revealing their feeling.
-Feeling that was hidden in rooms and private places and now it is flowing free.
+I smiled like an observer who wasn’t used to seeing them, homosexual people showing their love in the streets, revealing their feelings.
+Feelings that were hidden in rooms and private places and now they are flowing freely.

-Like a sky dropping down like rain, bolts, a group of guys wearing black clothes as their feelings arrived in the street.
-Their bodies had sinister tattoos etched and they started beating the one who would be the boyfriend, I assumed, as if it were an act of revenge against a woman who wasn’t obeying their rules and thoughts.
+Like a sky dropping down like rain and bolts, a group of guys wearing black clothes as their feelings arrived in the street.
+Their bodies had sinister tattoos etched, and they started beating the one who would be the boyfriend – I assumed it was an act of revenge against a woman who wasn’t obeying their rules and thoughts.

-They avoided that the other got closer to try to help her beloved friend.
-Her screams mixed with the guy’s hard words and her protest wasn’t enough to alert people around them.
-Me and they watched that situation as a horror show on an opened stage in the city.
+They avoided the other who tried to help her beloved friend.
+Her screams mixed with the guy’s hard words, and her protest wasn’t enough to alert people around them.
+They and I watched that situation as a horror show on an opened stage in the city.

 It seemed that I wasn’t there.
-I was paralysed and astonished while I heard sounds from my mobile.
-People trying to speak frivolities while it happened a barbarism in front of my eyes.
+I was paralyzed and astonished while I heard sounds from my mobile.
+People were trying to speak frivolities while I saw a barbarism in front of my eyes.

-The girlfriend was crying and knelt down beside the one and put her hands on her chest, looking at her lover who was a mixture of blood, torn clothes and tears, wondering why those things happen.
+The girlfriend was crying and knelt down beside the one and put her hands on her chest, looking at her lover, who was a mixture of blood, torn clothes and tears, wondering why those things happened.

 It was violence on the pavement, a love made in pieces fighting against prejudices.